Events

 27 Jun 2024: Geometry seminar

-Ilya Kossovskiy (Masaryk University in Brno and TU Wien): TBA
+Ilya Kossovskiy (Masaryk University in Brno and TU Wien): Sphericity and analyticity of a strictly pseudo-convex hypersurface in low regularity

 20 Jun 2024: Geometry seminar